 - Your family.
 If you have an older child, you might want a double stroller or a stroller with an attachment for an older child.
 If you'll be using an attachment, read the manufacturer's weight guidelines.

 - Accessories.
 Do you want your baby's stroller to have a storage basket, rain cover, blanket, sun shade or cup holder?
 Some strollers aren't compatible with certain accessories.

 What type of stroller is safe for a newborn?

 If you plan to use a stroller for your newborn, make sure that the stroller reclines — since newborns can't sit up or hold up their heads.
 Some strollers fully recline or can be used with a bassinet attachment or an infant-only car seat.
-Most umbrella strollers, however, don't provide adequate head and back support for young babies.

 Also, most jogging strollers aren't designed to recline.
 As a result, they aren't appropriate for babies until about age 6 months.